 Luckily for small businesses, Google made it easy to test if a website is optimized for mobile with its Mobile-Friendly Test.

-Moreover, structuring a website for SEO purposes might seem challenging for small businesses with little in-house development experience.
+Moreover, structuring a website for SEO objectives might seem challenging for small businesses with little in-house development experience.
 However, you can seek out expertise when working in the backend of your website, to make sure it functions properly for users and Google.
+Such as SEO for a family law website will have snippets that answer consumers’ queries or provide useful and demanded information.

 Content extends beyond text on a company’s “About Us” and home pages.
 Small businesses should create high-quality, useful content for their users to improve their SEO.